hpi-schul-cloud/antivirus_check_service/README.md

 ~~~

 ### AMQP
-The __Antivirus Check Service__ provides an AMQP API, which is uses by the WebAPI as well.
+The __Antivirus Check Service__ provides an AMQP API, which is used by the WebAPI as well.
 Authenticate and publish a message to the regarding queue using the routing_key:

 - url: `amqp://<user>:<password>@<antivirus-check-service>/antivirus`